This article shows you the back tests results of the ERP5 investment strategy and exactly how (step by step) to implement it in your portfolio.

 Limit your losses

-We strongly recommend that you use a strategy to minimise your losses.
+We strongly recommend that you use a strategy to keep your losses log.
 You can read more about that here: Truths about stop-losses that nobody wants to believe

 Exact definition of all ratios – the glossary